 Supporting Eating Difficulties

-One important consideration to consider before addressing the below information: autistic people can sometimes be prescribed stimulant medication; this is often the case when there is an ADHD comorbidity.
+One important consideration before addressing the below information: autistic people can sometimes be prescribed stimulant medication; this is often the case when there is an ADHD comorbidity.
 Some stimulant medications have a side effect of decreased appetite and may be impacting hunger levels.
 It is important to rule out any other medical reasons for eating difficulties.
 Constipation can also impact appetite and although it may be a symptom of a restrictive diet, it is still recommended you seek medical guidance.

 They may experience sensitivities to taste, maybe things taste differently for them than they do you.
 Try and figure out together what this might be like, maybe they find tastes overwhelming and prefer bland food.
 Maybe they have low sensitivity and prefer strong flavours like spices and salty food.
 Work with what the individual prefers, it is an added challenge to everyone asking someone who is hyper-sensitive to taste to eat spicy food.
 This can be hard to get right and it might be worth consulting a dietician.